Frequently Asked Questions for Freshman Students

 - Do my parents have to attend Orientation with me?

 - While we do have a Parent Orientation option for parents or any other family members, they are not required to attend orientation with you.
-Typically, just less than half the students attending bring someone with them.
 Look through the Parent Orientation section of our website for complete information.

 - How do I know what college my major is in?